 When the differences between full-frame and crop-sensor cameras are discussed, there is an inevitable question about whether the crop sensor multiplies the focal length.
 Whether a 50mm lens on a crop-sensor acts like a 75mm lens (on a 1.5x crop sensor) or 80mm lens (on a 1.6x crop sensor).

 The answers given on the photography forums are confusing - yes, the focal length effectively increases.
 No, it doesn't.
-Two polar opposite answers.
-The discussion (which tend to devolve into arguments) are convincingly Read more inside...
+Two answers that are polar opposites.
+The discussion (which tend to devolve into arguments) are Read more inside...

 In previous articles we could see how a fast 85mm can be used for shallow depth-of-field to shoot nearly anywhere by melting away the background.
 There's another aspect to this - the bokeh of the lens.
 The bokeh is a reference to how the quality of the background blur is rendered by a lens.
 It can be smooth, or have "jittery" patterns to the edges of objects, and the highlights.

 Do note though that bokeh and shallow depth-of-field are not quite the same thing.
 While the DoF / choice of aperture does affect the appearance of the bokeh of Read more inside...

 Sony has been on fire recently with their new camera releases.
 The Sony RX100 is arguably the best point&shoot on the market right now.
 The full-frame Sony A99 DSLR has been getting great reports ... and then there is the new Sony RX1 (B&H / Amazon) - full-frame goodness in a compact camera with a fixed 35mm f/2 lens.

 And just in anyone has missed the crucial news - Sony cameras use Zeiss lenses.
 The word "legendary" is usually automatically associated with the word Zeiss.